1cook/ti89_authenticator/README.md

 (*) It should theoretically work on these calcualtors, but I have not tested it on them because I do not own these models.

 ## Time settings
 You must ensure the system clock is set.
 You will also be asked about your local time-zone.
-If you are currently observing daylight savings time, add 1 to the hours.
+If you are currently observing daylight savings time, add 1 to the hours of your time-zone offset.
 Incorrect time settings will cause incorrect codes.

 If the app thinks that the clock is not set, it will ask you to set it.